$0 Hong Kong Parent Rights Quick Reference

 Private Speech Therapy and Occupational Therapy for SEN Children in Hong Kong

 The gap between what Hong Kong schools are supposed to provide in terms of speech therapy and occupational therapy, and what most families actually receive, is substantial.
-Department of Health Child Assessment Service waiting lists extend 12 to 24 months or more.
-School-based therapy, funded through the Learning Support Grant, varies enormously in quality and frequency depending on the school.
+Access to the Department of Health's Child Assessment Service involves waiting, and school-based therapy, funded through the Learning Support Grant, varies enormously in quality and frequency depending on the school.
 For families with a child who has been diagnosed with ASD, ADHD, developmental language disorder, sensory processing difficulties, or specific learning difficulties, waiting is often not a viable option.
 Private therapy becomes the default.

 This post covers the private therapy landscape in Hong Kong: what it costs, how to find qualified providers, and how to legitimately shift some of the cost back to the school.